Aeropress Coffee Maker vs French Press: Unraveling the Brewing Battle

 • BETTER THAN FRENCH PRESS: No more bitterness or grit.
 The patented 3 in 1 brew technology of the AeroPress Original Coffee maker eliminates bitterness and acidity and creates a smooth, rich, full bodied cup of coffee.
 Paper or metal micro-filters allow you to use finer ground coffee for a faster brew time and no grit (unlike the mesh filter of a French press).
 No more messy coffee grounds – clean-up takes seconds!
 Durable, shatterproof design, perfect for travel, camping & gifting.

-• TRAVEL AND GIFT READY: Compact, durable, shatterproof and lightweight.
+• TRAVEL READY: Compact, durable, shatterproof and lightweight.
 Pack it in your bag and take it on the road.
 No more mediocre (at best) hotel or office coffee.
-And promising a totally original coffee experience, our little coffee innovation is a gift that almost guarantees a smile and a hug.

 The Aeropress is generally more affordable compared to the French press.
 The standard Aeropress coffee maker typically ranges from $30 to $40, making it an accessible option for many coffee enthusiasts.
 Additionally, the Aeropress offers the option of using disposable paper filters, which are relatively inexpensive, or investing in a reusable metal filter, which costs around $10 to $15.
 The paper filters come in packs of 350 and can last a daily user almost an entire year.

-Bodum Columbia Thermal French Press Coffee Maker, Insulated, Double Wall, Stainless Steel, 17 Ounce, 0.5 Liter, Chrome
+Bodum 17 oz Columbia Thermal French Press Coffee Maker, Insulated Double Wall Stainless Steel, Chrome

 • Note: 1)Too coarse a grind, too little coffee, or insufficiently tamping the grounds before brewing can all lead to inadequate pressure for a proper brew.
 2)It is important to note that the amount of espresso extracted will vary depending on the grind size and amount and reprogramming may be needed when the size and amount are adjusted